Managing creativity and AI

 Top search marketers share how collaboration between human creativity and artificial intelligence can multiply results for clients.
 “Creativity is the No. 1 skill we need in this industry,” says Carrie Rose, founder and CEO of Rise at Seven.
 “The only way you can stand out now … is through really good storytelling.”
 Watch as Rose and three other industry leaders offer practical tips for making creative ads that stand out and create demand with AI.

-To learn more about how Google AI is helping agencies improve collaboration, tune into our Agency Conversations series on the Think with Google YouTube channel.
+Learn more about how Google AI is helping agencies improve collaboration on the Think with Google YouTube channel.

 Azeem Ahmad: Ads have to be 10 out of 10 for them to succeed.

 Anu Adegbola: You don’t have time to be not creative and not really grab the attention, because someone else will.

 Carrie Rose: Creativity is the No. 1 skill we need in this industry.

 Kenny Skelton: I felt like if I was the boss of the AI, then you would always have a job.
 However, having experienced it much more recently, it’s actually about collaborating with it.